 Can’t choose which emails to share

 Gmail delegation allows users to share whole inboxes, which sometimes is very useful and convenient.
 You don’t need to worry.
-You know that all your messages will arrive to your assistant.
+You know that all your messages will arrive at your assistant.
 However, it can be inconvenient in most situations, in which you don’t want your assistant to have access to ALL of your emails.

 It turns out that there is no functionality in Gmail delegation that allows you to select which emails you want to share.
-Let’s say you are working on multiple projects, and one of them is about a particularly more sensitive subject.
+Let’s say you are working on multiple projects, and one of them is about a particularly sensitive subject.
 In this case, the Gmail delegation would not work very well to delegate emails.

 Can’t share emails cross-domains

 Unfortunately, Gmail delegation doesn’t allow users to share inboxes and email cross-domains.
 As Google explains here, users can delegate emails only to other users within the same organization.

 It means that if you have a domain @company.com, but your assistant uses @gmail.com, the delegation cannot be done.
 Of course, there are some turnarounds for this case, like purchasing a G Suite account for your assistant, automatically forwarding emails to a @gmail.com domain, etc. But are they convenient?
 Not sure.

 The best alternative to Gmail Delegation

 You can share email cross-domains.
 In Drag, it’s possible to share boards between @company.com domains and @gmail.com domains.
 There are no limitations.
-You don’t need to purchase a Google Workspace domain to every team member to be able to share/delegate emails.
+You don’t need to purchase a Google Workspace domain for every team member to be able to share/delegate emails.

 This is how to use Drag to delegate emails to your assistant

 1. Set up Drag board(s)

 Your primary inbox, by default, will turn into a Kanban board.
 You can create more boards and customize them.
 Tip: You may want to create a second board for tasks.
 You could add all Help Desk emails into there.